openresty/lua-nginx-module/README.markdown

     pcre JIT compiling result: 1

 Starting from the `0.9.4` release, this function also accepts a 5th argument, `res_table`, for letting the caller supply the Lua table used to hold all the capturing results.
-This table will always be cleared before inserting the resulting capturing data.
+Starting from `0.9.6`, it is the caller's responsibility to ensure this table is empty.
 This is very useful for recycling Lua tables and saving GC and table allocation overhead.

 This feature was introduced in the `v0.2.1rc11` release.